ahgroup/handelgroupwebsite/content/resources/resources.md

 I use the materials in this section for several of the classes and workshops I teach.
 You are of course free to use them independently from any of my courses.

+#### Software

 [__DSAIDE__](https://ahgroup.github.io/DSAIDE/) - Dynamical Systems Approaches to Infectious Disease Epidemiology.
 This is an R package containing multiple Infectious Disease Epidemiology models that the user/student can run through a graphical user interface.

 [__DSAIRM__](https://ahgroup.github.io/DSAIRM/) - Dynamical Systems Approach to Immune Response Modeling.
 This R package consists of a set of simulations (refered to here as apps) that teach within-host infection dynamics and immune response modeling from a dynamical system perspective.
 By manipulating the models through a graphical (Shiny) user interface and working through the provided instructions, you can learn about some important concepts of within-host and immmune response modeling.

+[__modelbuilder__](https://ahgroup.github.io/modelbuilder/) - Our latest R package, still in development, that allows users to build their own compartmental simulation models and analyze them without having to write any code.

+#### Online Course Materials

+__Modern Applied Data Analysis (MADA)__ is a course I regularly teach online.
+All course materials are available in the form of a simple GitHub website and can be used by anyone for self-learning.
+You can find the course [on this site](https://andreashandel.github.io/MADAcourse/).

+__Simulation Modeling in Immunology (SMI)__ is a website with course materials covering within-host modeling and immunology.
+It is part of an an annual workshop that I co-teach with my colleague Paul Thomas.
+All course materials are available in the form of a simple GitHub website and can be used by anyone for self-learning.
+You can find the course [on this site](https://andreashandel.github.io/SMIcourse/).

+__Infectious Disease Epidemiology - A model based approach (IDEMA)__ is a graduate level course I regularly teach online.
+Currently (fall 2020) I teach it again and as part of that am releasing all course materials in the form of a simple GitHub website.
+The complete set of materials will be on the website by the end of the year and will stay there for anyone interested.
+You can find the course [on this site](https://andreashandel.github.io/IDEMAcourse/).

+#### Online Books and other materials

+[__Infectious Disease Epidemiology - A model based approach (IDEMA) - an online textbook__](https://andreashandel.github.io/IDEMAbook/) this book goes with the course of the same mentioned in the previous section.
+The book will likely be under perpetual development, with some chapters being more complete than others.
+Most chapters are fairly readable and complete enough that I use it when I teach a course on that topic.
+It is however not thoroughly fact-checked, error-corrected, properly referenced, etc. While I have been considering the idea of turning this into a full/real book, in my current thinking the cost-benefit analysis doesn't pan out.
+I thus plan to leave it online for free as is, with occasional updates and fixes, but without an attempt to make it polished and complete enough for a printed book.

 [YaRI](/files/software/yari.zip) = Yet another R Introduction - I always wanted to give something [a name like that](http://en.wikipedia.org/wiki/Yet_another)!
 This is a short introduction to R that I compiled and used for various courses I teach that are based on R. I wrote the YaRI tutorial several years ago.
 Since then, a lot of good R tutorials and teaching resources have become available.
 At this point, I don't use YaRI in my teaching anymore, it's listed here mainly because I can't get myself to completely remove it :).
-For good recent resources covering R and Data Analysis, see e.g. the "Resources" section of my [Modern Applied Data Analysis Online Course](https://andreashandel.github.io/MADAcourse/).

 [Lists with further resources, pertaining to learning R, Data Analysis, and other topics.](https://andreashandel.github.io/research-and-teaching-resources/) - I maintain a compilation of links and bits of information related to my research and teaching on Github.
 Mainly as a quick look-up and reminder for myself, though others might find it useful too.